FRRouting/frr/doc/user/zebra.rst

    will not attempt to connect to it anymore.

+.. index:: fpm use-next-hop-groups
+.. clicmd:: fpm use-next-hop-groups

+   Use the new netlink messages ``RTM_NEWNEXTHOP`` / ``RTM_DELNEXTHOP`` to
+   group repeated route next hop information.

+.. index:: no fpm use-next-hop-groups
+.. clicmd:: no fpm use-next-hop-groups

+   Use the old known FPM behavior of including next hop information in the route (e.g. ``RTM_NEWROUTE``) messages.

 .. index:: show fpm counters [json]
 .. clicmd:: show fpm counters [json]